utrescu/sqlserverwaiter/README.md

 # SQLServer wait

-This application waits until a Microsoft SQL Server accepts connections for an specified time.
+This application waits for an specified time until a Microsoft SQL Server accepts connections.
 I need it for automatization.

 ## Options